Which accounts?

-We’re always looking for innovative ways to make your life easier.
-Getting to a branch in opening hours isn’t always possible, so we’re pleased to tell you there’s a more convenient way to pay in cheques – anytime, anywhere.
+We’re always looking for new ways to make your life easier and to help you save money.
+Getting to a branch in opening hours isn’t always possible, so now you can pay in cheques – anytime, anywhere – in a convenient way.

 Pay in cheques by using the Barclays app and your smartphone’s camera1.
 Just take a photo of the cheque and submit it through your app, with the amount and payee details.